-- You should complete Part 1 and then send the form to the provider for completion. - You should not send this form to a provider that holds a valid Learning Outside the Classroom Quality Badge, unless you require confirmation of the questions in Section A. Details of the badge and its holders can be found at lotcqualitybadge.org.uk. - If you need advice on the interpretation of information given by the provider on this form, you should contact your establishment's Educational Visits Coordinator (EVC).
+- You should complete Part 1 and then send the form to the provider for completion. - You should not send this form to a provider that holds a valid Learning Outside the Classroom Quality Badge, unless you require confirmation of the questions in Section A. Details of the badge and its holders can be found at <a href="location-location-needed-to-section-needed-to- - If you need advice on the interpretation of information given by the provider on this form, you should contact your establishment's Educational Visits Coordinator (EVC).